 Resident's clinical program includes Neuro-Oncology, Stereotactic and Functional Neurosurgery, Neurosurgical Trauma and Critical Care, and Pediatric Neurosurgery.

 Your case load will cover the entire spectrum of the neurosurgical practice, including common conditions and the most complex subspecialty problems.

 Our program is led by:

 Life in Minnesota

-With a population of about three million, the seven-county Minneapolis and St. Paul metro area is safe and family-oriented with excellent public schools.
+With a population of more than three million, the seven-county Minneapolis and St. Paul metro area is safe and family-oriented with excellent public schools.

 Outstanding orchestral and popular concerts, major league sporting events, nationally known theater venues and an excellent outdoor recreational environment enhances life for Twin City residents.

 But why take our word for it?